deepak16375/100DaysOfCode-Python/README.md

 ### Day 5:
 - 🔄 Explored loops and their usage in Python, especially with lists.
 - 🚀 Created a project: Password Generator for enhanced security!
+### Day 6:
+- 🎉 Delved into the world of functions and mastered indentation in Python.
+- 💻 Conquered exciting code challenges, including solving the maze!

 ## Projects